 The Notes provide you a leveraged return if the Ending Value of the Least Performing Underlying is greater than its Starting Value.
 If the Ending Value of the Least Performing Underlying is equal to or less than its Starting Value but greater than or equal to its Threshold Value, you will receive the principal amount of your Notes at maturity.
 If the Ending Value of the Least Performing Underlying is less than its Threshold Value, there is full exposure to declines in the Least Performing Underlying and you will lose a significant portion or all of your investment in the Notes.
-Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlyings, subject to our and BAC's credit risk
+Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlyings, subject to our and BAC's credit risk.

 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000 and whole multiples of \$1,000 in excess thereof.
 Term: Approximately 5 years.
-Underlyings: The Dow Jones Industrial Average [®] (Bloomberg symbol: "INDU"), the Russell 2000 [®] Index (Bloomberg symbol: "RTY") and the S&P 500 [®] Index (Bloomberg symbol: "SPX"), each a price return index.
+Underlyings: The Dow Jones Industrial Average ® (Bloomberg symbol: "INDU"), the Russell 2000 ® Index (Bloomberg symbol: "RTY") and the S&P 500 ® Index (Bloomberg symbol: "SPX"), each a price return index.
 Pricing Date: June 30, 2021 Issue Date: July 6, 2021 Valuation Date: June 30, 2026, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Calculation Days" in the accompanying product supplement.
-Maturity Date: July 6, 2026 Starting Value: With respect to each Underlying, its closing level on the pricing date.
-Ending Value: With respect to each Underlying, its closing level on the Valuation Date.
-Upside Participation Rate: 150% Threshold Value: With respect to each Underlying, 70% of its Starting Value.
-Redemption Amount: The Redemption Amount per \$1,000 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than its Starting Value: Underlying Return of the \$1,000 × Upside Participation Rate × Least Performing Underlying b) If the Ending Value of the Least Performing Underlying is equal to or less than its Starting Value but greater than or equal to its Threshold Value: \$1,000; or c) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: \$1,000 + \$1,000 \times \text{Underlying Return of the Least Performing Underlying}} Underlying In this case, the Redemption Amount will be less than the principal amount and you could lose up to 100% of your principal amount.
-Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
-Selling Agent: BofAS
+Maturity Date: July 6, 2026 Starting Value: INDU: 34,502.51 RTY: 2,310.549 SPX: 4,297.50 Ending Value: With respect to each Underlying, its closing level on the Valuation Date.
+Upside Participation Rate: 150% Threshold Value: INDU: 24,151.76, which is 70% of its Starting Value (rounded to two decimal places).
+RTY: 1,617.384, which is 70% of its Starting Value (rounded to three decimal places).
+SPX: 3,008.25, which is 70% of its Starting Value.
+Redemption Amount: The Redemption Amount per \$1,000 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than its Starting Value: Underlying Return of the \$1,000 × Upside Participation Rate × Least Performing Underlying Underlying b) If the Ending Value of the Least Performing Underlying is equal to or less than its Starting Value but greater than or equal to its Threshold Value: \$1,000; or c) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: Underlying Return of the \$1,000 + \$1,000 × Least Performing Underlying Underlying In this case, the Redemption Amount will be less than 70% of the principal amount and you could lose up to 100% of your principal amount.

-Enhanced Return Notes Linked to the Least Performing of the Dow Jones Industrial Average[®], the Russell 2000[®] Index and the S&P 500[®] Index
+Enhanced Return Notes Linked to the Least Performing of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index